 Certain supplements and essential oils can be very supportive to the body and help reduce stress and support your adrenals.
 Adaptogenic herbs are very effective in balancing out stress hormones and supporting adrenal function.
 Additionally, therapeutic-grade essential oils like rosemary and basil are wonderful for adrenal imbalances.
 Just apply a couple of drops over your adrenal glands 2-3 times per day.

-If you need helping supporting your adrenals, click here for a free 15-minute consult.
+If you need helping supporting your adrenals, get your 30-minute strategy session here.